vishvAsa/notes/power/sustainability/articles/tom_murphy/energy_human-ambitions_finite-planet/2_energy_and_fossil_fuels/8_Fossil_Fuels.md

 +++
 We are now ready to dive into the core content of the book: assessing global energy demands and prospects.
 For most of human history, we derived energy from food-supplied muscle power of people and work animals, burning firewood, and harnessing wind and water flow (all deriving from solar energy).
 Then a most remarkable thing happened: the discovery and widespread utilization of fossil fuels.
 The abundance of energy delivered by fossil fuels profoundly changed the human condition, such that many elements of our modern world would seem like magic to someone living 200 or even 100 years ago.

 Fossil fuels still completely dominate our energy usage.
 Every country is reliant on some amount of fossil fuels especially for transportation.
 Even though fossil fuels cannot be our future due to finite resource depletion and climate change concerns it is critical that we look at these pillars of modern life, assessing what makes them both amazing and terrible, and what we might expect going forward.
 Facing the stark and underappreciated reality of fossil fuels will sharpen our desire to learn more about what might come after, as subsequent chapters address.

+(Oil pipelines and gas flaring on the Alaskan tundra at Prudhoe Bay.
+A drill rig fades into the fog at top center.
+Note the optical illusion that makes the photo's bottom border look crooked!
+Photo credit: Tom Murphy)

-8.1 The Most Important Plot Ever
+## 8.1 The Most Important Plot Ever
 We have so far gained a few big-picture perspectives on the human endeavor.
 First, we illustrated the absurdity of constant growth in both physical and economic terms, concluding that growth must be confined to a temporary phase and will not be physically allowed to continue indefinitely.
 Next, we looked at population realities to understand how that story might develop.
-Then we looked at the scale of the universe, how minuscule Earth is in the vast emptiness, and explored the extreme
+Then we looked at the scale of the universe, how minuscule Earth is in the vast emptiness, and explored the extreme [[115]] difficulties of colonization-putting the emphasis on managing our challenges right here on Earth.
-Oil pipelines and gas flaring on the Alaskan tundra at Prudhoe Bay.
-A drill rig fades into the fog at top center.
-Note the optical illusion that makes the photo's bottom border look crooked!
-Photo credit: Tom Murphy

-8.1 The Most Important Plot Ever114 8.2 Overview: Coal, Oil, and Gas 117
-Coal ...
-Petroleum (Oil).
-Natural Gas
-8.3 Chemical Energy . .
-8.4 Fossil Fuel Pros and Cons.
-Fossil Fuels are Amazing.
-Fossil Fuels are Terrible On Balance? .
-117
-118
-120
-121
-+
-122
-122
-123
-125
-8.5 The Future of Fossil Fuels.
-125
-Scenarios..
-Timescales.
-Clues in the Data Geopolitics
-125
-126
-128
-131
-8.6 Upshot: Good, Bad, Limited 132 8.7 Problems.
-134
-8 Fossil Fuels
-115
-difficulties of colonization-putting the emphasis on managing our challenges right here on Earth.
 In order to frame just how important fossil fuels are and have been, we again take a broad view to put our energy trajectory in perspective before getting into the nuts and bolts of fossil fuels.
 The picture that emerges has the potential to reframe personal perspectives on our future.

 The result may have greater impact if you are an active participant in its creation.
 So get some paper, the back of an envelope, or something.
 Draw a horizontal axis as a timeline.
 Label the left edge as -10,000 years (past).
 The right edge is +10,000 years (future).
 The middle is 0 (now; see the example in the margin).
 The vertical axis represents global energy production, on a linear scale.
 For ages, this was too tiny to see poking up above the floor.
 Only about 200 years ago did it become visible.
 So for the first 98% of the way from -10,000 to 0, draw a line hugging the floor.
 In the last 200 years, energy usage has increased exponentially.[^1] So draw a smooth curve connecting the previous line into a steep rise at present (middle of the plot), using much or all of the available vertical space.

+[^1]: ...a smooth curve peeling up off the floor and rocketing to an essentially vertical recent trajectory

 What emerges is the classic "hockey stick" plot that applies to many physical attributes of our world: population, carbon dioxide, temperature, and in the present case-energy use.
 In the long flat portion of the plot, our energy came from firewood and muscle (both animal and human labor).
 But the sudden transformative rise is really a story of fossil fuels.
 Even today, having added hydroelectric, nuclear, solar, wind, geothermal, and tidal power to the mix, fossil fuels still account for over 80% of the total.[^2]

+[^2]: It's even worse than it sounds, since 10% is still in the form of biomass, much of which is old-technology firewood, leaving only 10% in the more modern forms of hydro, nuclear, solar, wind, geothermal, and tidal.

 Let us then continue the plot in the context of fossil fuels.
 Being a finite resource, we know in broad terms what the curve must look like.
 It must drop back down to zero and ride into the future looking much as it did in the past: at zero.
 One may debate the exact timing of the peak of fossil fuel use, but for a variety of reasons we would be well justified in placing it sometime this century.
 We'll leave it to individual preference if you want to allow the curve to climb a bit more before turning down, but don't stray too far.
 This century ends only 1% of the way from 0 to +10,000, so don't let the peak get very far at all from the middle of the plot.
 Once turning down, the curve is likely to look reasonably symmetric, returning to zero in short order and staying there.

+{{< figure src="../images/muscle_firewood_fossil-fuels.jpg" title="" class="thumbnail">}}

 Independent of individual choices, if keeping within reason we're all looking at the same basic plot (as in Figure 8.1): fossil fuels are a blip on the time scales we associate with history.
-We live in a most abnormal time, 3
+We live in a most abnormal time[^3].

+[^3]: Social scientists are trained to not label their own time as abnormal, as such thinking may reflect a sloppy bias that all people through history might be tempted to adopt.
+Yet, neither should we declare that abnormal times can never happen.
+Any quantitative assessment of the current human scale and planetary resource impact argues that we are justified in allowing ourselves an exception for the present age.

 Because the upswing has lasted for generations, it seems entirely normal to most people: it's the only reality we or any person we've ever met has known.
 Lacking perspective, a child will view their life circumstances as normal, no matter how impoverished or privileged: it's the only world they've ever known or seen.
 Likewise, we accept and define our current world as normal-even if historical perspective
--10,000
-0
-10,000
--10,000
-0
-10,000

-[^1]: ...a smooth curve peeling up off the floor and rocketing to an essentially vertical recent trajectory -10,000
-0
-10,000

-[^2]: It's even worse than it sounds, since 10% is still in the form of biomass, much of which is old-technology firewood, leaving only 10% in the more modern forms of hydro, nuclear, solar, wind, geothermal, and tidal.

-[^3]: Social scientists are trained to not label their own time as abnormal, as such think- ing may reflect a sloppy bias that all people through history might be tempted to adopt.
-Yet, neither should we declare that abnor- mal times can never happen.
-Any quantita- tive assessment of the current human scale and planetary resource impact argues that we are justified in allowing ourselves an exception for the present age.

 ultimately considers the last century or two to be the most insanely unusual period of the human experience-like a fireworks show.
-8 Fossil Fuels 116
+ 116
 energy scale
 1.0
 0.8